 While development of this site will increase the accumulated stormwater volume, the amount of increase is negligible in comparison to the stormwater volume of the entire watershed.
-Therefore, minimal effects on the velocity will occur within the down gradient surface streams.
-Points of discharge for the development are based on the locations of discharges in the existing state.
-The stormwater will enter Tom Creek similar to its preconstruction state.
+For this reason, the increased stormwater volume will have very minimal, if any effect on the velocity within the down gradient surface streams.
+The stormwater will enter Tom Creek in the same manner that it did prior to construction.